-Recent increase in adverse TMP-SMX reactions in childrenDecember 3rd, 2012 in Pediatrics /
+Recent increase in adverse TMP-SMX reactions in childrenDecember 3, 2012 in Medicine & Health / Pediatrics

 (HealthDay)—There has been a significant increase in adverse drug reactions (ADRs) associated with use of trimethoprim-sulfamethoxazole (TMP-SMX) for treatment of skin and soft tissue infection (SSTI) in children, according to research published online Dec.
 3 in Pediatrics.

 Jennifer L. Goldman, M.D., from the University of Missouri in Kansas City, and colleagues conducted a retrospective chart review to characterize TMP-SMX ADRs in children, from 2000 to 2009.
 The Pediatric Health Information System database was used to estimate the frequency of hospitalizations for TMP-SMX ADRs at 25 tertiary pediatric hospitals.

 The researchers found that, at the study institution, there were five cases of TMP-SMX ADRs from 2000 to 2004, compared with 104 cases from 2005 to 2009.
 Of the cases, 58 percent had been treated for SSTI.
 Nationally, there was a similar trend, with the incidence of TMP-SMX ADRs more than doubling (P < 0.001) from 2004 to 2009 at comparable pediatric hospitals.
 The percentage of children prescribed TMP-SMX for SSTI sharply increased during the study period (0 to 2 percent from 2000 to 2004; 9 to 17 percent from 2005 to 2009), although national outpatient data revealed no change in overall TMP-SMX prescribing.